Éducaloi

 Arrest

-Understanding Your Right to a Lawyer
+Understanding your right to a lawyer

-One night, while walking home from his friend’s house, 16-year-old Victor decided to stop in the park and light up a joint.
-Police officers patrolling the area caught him in the act and arrested him for possession of cannabis.
+One night, while walking home from his friend’s house, 16-year-old Victor decides to stop in the park and light up a joint.
+Police officers patrolling the area catch him in the act and arrest him for possession of cannabis.
+While reading him his rights, the young officer informs Victor of his right to a lawyer.
+In the police car on the way back to the station, Victor finds himself wondering what the officer was talking about…

 Questions and answers